Chris-ade/weask/README.md

 ## Contributing

-WeAsk is an open-source portfolio project.
+WeAsk is a portfolio project.
 I'll highly appreciate any contributions.
-Whether you are helping me fix bugs, proposing new features, improving the app or spreading the word - I would love to have you as a part of the contributors.
+Whether you are helping me fix bugs, proposing new features, improving the app one way or the other - I would love to have you as a part of the contributors.

 ## License